MakerSCAD/makerscad-docs/source/getting_started.rst

 .. figure:: /_static/images/setup/viewproduct.png

-in windows simply click on the nstaller and it will install the software
+in windows simply click on the installer and it will install the software

 in linux open a terminal, go to the folder where the installer is located and type the following: ::